sdasgupta17/lessonslearned/how_to_retain_developers.md

 - Provide personal growth through project
 - Provide flexibility at work, such as required vacation
 - Give them sense of ownership
+- have 1 on 1's are important to understand what motivates them and what they see in terms of career progression
+- Give them financials and stock upsides.
+- 80:20 rule